Ysgol Brynrefail

 Llanrug, Bethel, Llanberis and the surrounding rural areas.

 As of 2024, there were about 775 pupils on roll at the school.
-Its current headmaster is Mr Arwyn Williams.
+Its current headmaster is Mr Dylan Jones.

 Welsh language

 Ysgol Brynrefail is categorised linguistically by the Welsh Government as a category 2A school, meaning that at least 80 per cent of subjects apart from English and Welsh are taught only through the medium of Welsh to all pupils.
 However, one or two subjects are taught to some pupils in English or in both languages.

 According to the school's latest Estyn inspection report in 2020, 86% of pupils come from Welsh-speaking homes and 98% are fluent Welsh speakers.